MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-demos-labs.md

   In this demo, you will learn and understand how to create a new API App project, configure it, create a new controller, and write the business logic of the calc app (Average, Smallest, Largest) inside it.

-  Also, you will learn how to build your app, configure your launch settings, run your app on IIS Express (built-in web server on VS), call all APIs with different numbers to make sure all working as expected, and finally publish your created API App and explore the published folder.
+  Also, you will learn how to build your app, configure your launch settings, run your app on IIS Express (built-in web server on VS), call all API endpoints with different numbers to make sure all are working as expected and finally publish your created API App and explore the published folder.

  ### Demo 9: Create a Class Library for Calc (Average, Largest, Smallest)- amend the console app to use it.